umitkoc0/umitkoc0/README.md

 # 💫 About Me:
 ## I'm a Software Developer🚀,
-🔭 I am currently trying to design a large and custom application.
+🔭 I am currently trying to design a large and custom application.<br>
-🌱 I'm learning right now 😂
+🌱 I'm learning right now 😂<br>
-💻 I like to explore C# and SQL.
+💻 I like to explore C# and SQL.<br>
-🥅 2025 goals: Developing an app to be heard in the world 🌎 and learning DevOps 🚀 ⚡ Fun fact: I love swimming 🏊‍♀️, playing chess ♟, and cycling 🚴‍♀️.
+🥅 2025 goals: Developing an app to be heard in the world 🌎 and learning DevOps 🚀<br>
+⚡ Fun fact: I love swimming 🏊‍♀️, playing chess ♟, and cycling 🚴‍♀️.<br>
-👨‍💻 Debugging is like being the detective in a crime movie where you are also the murderer.
+👨‍💻 Debugging is like being the detective in a crime movie where you are also the murderer.<br>

 ## 🌐 Socials: